kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The implication is that older men I saw on the beach do whatever they like to women and children in Denia.
 - Except, it turns out, they have to sedate us first.
 - [So, aka Janet, my election volunteer](../2024/june.md#volunteers-not-what-they-seem), posts a random line on X; "Hunters".
+- I'm starting to wonder about So.
+She says I can stay at hers in London.
+She posts curious indoor scenes of her home which look exactly like the sort of indoor scenes `@january_myth` and others might post; with a sort of grainy brown/yellow hue.
-- I'm starting to see what's going on but it's difficult to think straight as I'm constantly drugged with something I'm ingesting in my apartment, or breathing in perhaps through the vents.
+- I'm finally starting to see what's going on but it's difficult to think straight as I'm constantly drugged with something I'm ingesting in my apartment.

 ### Porn star outside my house

-- I come home from the shop.
+- I come home from a quick trip to the shop.
 - There is an outrageously dressed porn-star looking woman sitting on the bench outside my apartment building.
 - I mean dressed ridiculously for a Tuesday evening, or whenever it was.
 - Absolutely like a porn star.
 - At the time I thought it was weird.
-- Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows; and showing me them too (also probably filmed).
+- Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows; and showing me prior to the event (also probably filmed).
 - I now wonder about the [upstairs neighbor and what I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
 - I guess it could have been another porn "actress" come to star with me in the weekly specials on Denia TV or wherever they were being shown to literally everyone and anyone in the world.